-The course is designed to help students understand and use the concepts of didactics and connect the knowledge of this subject area with the problems of teaching English as a foreign language.
-The students will obtain a general overview of didactics and the special characteristics of language teaching.
+The course is designed to help students understand and use the concepts of didactics and combine knowledge in this area with the problems of teaching English as a foreign language.
+Students will gain a general overview of the didactics of teaching English and the special characteristics of foreign language teaching.
+By completing the course, students will be able to create a work plan, design and implement a lesson for teaching English as a foreign language, select appropriate teaching techniques for the development of vocabulary, grammar, stylistics and pronunciation; understand the principles of work evaluation and implement them in the field of normative and alternative evaluation.

-- 1. Initial instructions - 2.
-Introduction into Teaching English as a Foreign Language (EFL) - 3.
-Planning Curriculum & Planning Lesson Content - 4.
-Planning Activities and Managing Classroom Interaction - 5.
-Teaching Young and Adolescent Learners - 6.
-Formative and Alternative Assessment & Large-Scale Assessment - 7.
-Techniques for Developing the Listening Skill - 8.
-Techniques for Developing the Speaking Skill - 9.
-Techniques for Developing the Reading Skill - 10.
+- 1. Introduction into Teaching English as a Foreign Language (EFL) - 2.
+Planning Curriculum & Planning Lesson Content - 3.
+Planning Activities and Managing Classroom Interaction - 4.
+Teaching Young and Adolescent Learners - 5.
+Formative and Alternative Assessment & Large-Scale Assessment - 6.
+Techniques for Developing the Listening Skill - 7.
+Techniques for Developing the Speaking Skill - 8.
+Techniques for Developing the Reading Skill - 9.
 Techniques for Developing the Writing Skill